David Nelson (Utah activist): Policy

 He lobbied unsuccessfully from 1992 to 1993 for the adoption of a Utah State Textbook Commission administrative rule which would have allowed public schools to use textbooks which included information about homosexuality.

 He helped write and lobbied successfully in 1993 for the adoption of a Utah Legislature bill which provides for viatical settlements which allow individuals who are terminally ill to sell their life-insurance policies before death to pay health-care expenses, and to improve their quality of life.

 He lobbied successfully in 1993 and 1994 against the adoption of two Utah Legislature bills which would have required HIV testing of individuals who significantly exposed other individuals including public-safety officers or emergency-medical service providers to HIV during the performance of their duties.
 The bills didn't protect medical privacy.
 He lobbied successfully in 1995 for the amendment of a similar bill to protect such privacy, and the bill was adopted.

-He served from 1993 to 2003 as a licensed Utah legislative and executive lobbyist for LGBT public-policy development.
+He served from 1993 to 2003 as a licensed Utah legislative and executive lobbyist for LGBTQ public-policy development.

 He lobbied successfully in 1994 for the amendment of a Utah Legislature bill which would have required DNA profiling of individuals convicted of violating certain state laws including the state sodomy law.
 The amendment removed the profiling of individuals convicted of violating the sodomy law, and the bill was adopted.

 He lobbied unsuccessfully in 1995 against the adoption of a Utah Legislature bill which prohibits the recognition of same-sex marriages.
 He was later sentenced by a Midvale Justice Court judge to pay a $50 fine and to serve a suspended six-day jail term for committing an act of civil disobedience in protest of the law.

 He lobbied unsuccessfully in 1996 against the adoption of a Utah Legislature bill which restricted LGBT-student clubs at public schools.